This recipe for sardine cakes was inspired by various fish cake recipes I have made over the years.

 - Line a baking sheet with aluminum foil (do not use parchment since this recipe uses the broiler and your paper will burn).
 Spray sheet lightly with olive oil.

-- Use a 1 tbsp measuring spoon (or another small scoop) and scoop the fish cake mix into small balls.
+- Use a 1 tbsp cookie scoop (or measuring spoon) and scoop the fish cake mix into small balls.
 Place them on the baking sheet and flatten them slightly to about 1/2" thick.
-You should end up with about 16 patties, depending on the size of your scoop.
+You should end up with about 20 patties.

 - Place an oven rack in the top 3rd of the oven (or about 6" from the broiler).
 Preheat your broiler for 5 minutes, then place the baking sheet under the broiler.
 Broil 5 minutes, remove from the oven and flip each patty carefully.
 Broil 5 more minutes, until cakes are slightly browned.